 Scripps Mercy Hospital San Diego Podiatric Residency Program is designed to provide excellent training in foot and ankle disorders, including forefoot and rearfoot pathologies.

-Residents are provided with opportunities to learn from top-notch medical and surgical specialists from multiple health care facilities in California.
+Residents are provided with opportunities to learn from medical and surgical specialists from multiple health care facilities in California.

 Accredited by the Council on Podiatric Medical Education, the three-year program combines rigorous didactic training and hands-on clinical experience.
 It prepares podiatric residents to become excellent doctors, and experts in the medical and surgical management of all foot and ankle diseases, conditions, deformities and trauma.

 San Diego’s diverse patient population exposes our podiatric residents to a wide variety of patients, including those with diabetes; complex foot and ankle deformities; and traumatic injuries.

 The program’s comprehensive clinical training is complemented by rigorous didactic training — giving our residents the best opportunity for success.
 Other program highlights include:

 - An emphasis on biomechanical theory, patient care and clinical exposure that reinforces and expands on medical school experience

 - Preparation for PMSR-RRA certification in reconstructive rearfoot and ankle surgery

 - A cadaver lab, journal club, weekly lecture series and weekly x-ray conference